-- Customer profile option, where Paysafe automatically updates the payment card information in the customer profiles that it stores.
+- Customer Profile Option, where Paysafe automatically updates the payment card information in the recurring billing customer profiles that it stores.
 This ensures that none of your scheduled billing records will fail as a result of, for example, an expired credit card.
 Every merchant is subscribed to this option.

-- File-based option, where you the merchant securely upload files containing payment card data to Paysafe, which replies with any updated card information (for example, new expiry dates) that you can then use to update your own records.
+- File-based Option, where you, the merchant, securely upload files containing payment card data to Paysafe, which replies with any updated card information (for example, new expiry dates), which you can then use to update your own records.

 When you sign up for the Account Updater service, if you have customer profile records stored by Paysafe they are automatically updated.
 You can then choose whether to use the file-based option, but you cannot opt out of the customer profile option.
 If you would like to try out the File-based Option in a test environment, contact firstname.lastname@example.org, who will enable this option.